Overview of Documentation for Medicare Outpatient Therapy Services

 Treatment Notes

-The purpose of the treatment note is not to document medical necessity, but to create a record of all encounters and skilled intervention.
+The purpose of these notes is to create a record of all treatments and skilled interventions that are provided and to record the time of the services.
+Clear documentation of treatment notes also helps to justify the billing codes reported on the claim.
 Documentation is required for every treatment day, every therapy service, and must include the following information:

 If a treatment is added or changed between the progress note intervals, the change must be recorded and justified in the medical record.
 Frequent professional judgments resulting in upgrades to the patient's activity show skilled treatment.
 Objective measurement showing improvement is also helpful.